Stuart Sutcliffe: The Beatles and Hamburg

-Sutcliffe's playing style was elementary, mostly sticking to root notes of chords.
-Harry—an art school friend and founder and editor of the Mersey Beat newspaper—complained to Sutcliffe that he should be concentrating on art and not music, as he thought that Sutcliffe was merely a competent musician whose talents would be better used in the visual arts.
+Sutcliffe's playing style was elementary, mostly sticking to the root notes of the chords played by Lennon, McCartney and Harrison, as opposed to the more technically demanding walking basslines commonplace in early rock 'n' roll.
+Bill Harry—an art school friend, and founder and editor of the Mersey Beat newspaper—complained to Sutcliffe that he should be concentrating on art and not music, as he thought that Sutcliffe was merely a competent musician whose talents would be better used in the visual arts.
 While Sutcliffe is often described in Beatles biographies as appearing uncomfortable onstage and occasionally playing with his back to the audience, Pete Best, their drummer at the time, denies this.
 Best recalled Sutcliffe was usually good-natured and "animated" before an audience.
-When the Beatles auditioned for Larry Parnes at the Wyvern Club in Liverpool, Williams later claimed Parnes would have hired the group as the backing band for Billy Fury for £10 per week, but as Sutcliffe turned his back to Parnes throughout the audition (because, as Williams believed, Sutcliffe could not play very well), Parnes said he would hire them only if they got rid of Sutcliffe.
+Allan Williams later claimed that, when the Beatles auditioned for Larry Parnes at the Wyvern Club in Liverpool, Parnes would have hired the group as the backing band for Billy Fury for £10 per week, but that as Sutcliffe turned his back to Parnes throughout the audition (because, as Williams believed, Sutcliffe could not play very well), Parnes said he would hire them only if they got rid of Sutcliffe.
 Parnes later denied this, stating his only concern was that the group had no permanent drummer.
-Klaus Voormann regarded Sutcliffe as a good bass player, although Beatles' historian Richie Unterberger described Sutcliffe's bass playing as an "artless thump".
+Klaus Voormann regarded Sutcliffe as a good bass player, although Beatles historian Richie Unterberger described Sutcliffe's bass playing as an "artless thump".

 Sutcliffe's profile grew after he began wearing Ray-Ban sunglasses and tight trousers.
 His high spot was singing "Love Me Tender", which drew more applause than the other Beatles and increased the friction with McCartney.
 Lennon also started to criticise Sutcliffe, joking about his size and playing.
-On 5 December 1960, an underage Harrison was sent back to Britain.
+On 5 December 1960, Harrison, who was underage, was sent back to Britain.
 McCartney and Best were deported for attempted arson at the Bambi Kino, which left Lennon and Sutcliffe in Hamburg.
 Lennon also returned home, but as Sutcliffe had a cold, he stayed in Hamburg.
-Sutcliffe later borrowed money from his girlfriend Astrid Kirchherr so he could fly back to Liverpool on Friday, 20 January 1961, although he returned to Hamburg in March with the other Beatles.
+Sutcliffe later borrowed money from his girlfriend Astrid Kirchherr so he could fly back to Liverpool on Friday 20 January 1961, although he returned to Hamburg in March with the other Beatles.